-Zidovudine: The pharmacologic effects of zidovudine may be decreased because of enhanced non-hepatic or renal clearance of zidovudine.
+Zidovudine: The pharmacologic effects of zidovudine may be decreased because of enhanced non-hepatic or renal clearance of

-Drug/Laboratory Test Interactions

-Depending on the sensitivity/specificity and the test methodology, the individual components of ENDOCET (Oxycodone and Acetaminophen Tablets, USP) may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzovlecgonine) or marijuana (cannabinoids) in human urine.
+Drug/Laboratory Test Interactions Depending on the sensitivity/specificity and the test methodology, the individual components of oxycodone and acetaminophen tablets may cross-react with assays used in the preliminary detection of cocaine (primary urinary metabolite, benzoylecgonine) or marijuana (cannabinoids) in human urine.
 A more specific alternate chemical method must be used in order to obtain a confirmed analytical result.
-The preferred confirmatory method is gas chromatography/ mass spectrometry (GC/MS).
-Moreover, clinical considerations and professional judgment should be applied to any drug-of-abuse test result, particularly when preliminary positive results are used.
+The preferred confirmed property (GCM/S).
+Movery, clinical considerations and professional judgment should be applied to any drug-of-abuse test result, particularly when preliminary positive results are used.